t0b11as/t0b11as/README.md

   ***Always*** C+H, even if you're a stranger.
 I don't mind at all if you're a rando just wanting to hide or cuddle for some reason.
 No need to ask either.

+  i am the most clingy mf even on a pixel pony game, you're gonna see my ass cuddled up with my friends a LOT.
+Doesn't mean anything for me, i just have abandonment issues and cling onto ppl even on pt :3 .

   I Block and Hide <ins> anyone who's on my dni even if we ***havent interacted before.*** </ins> If i see you have shit on your Github/Carrd/Rentry/Strawpage/Whatever that goes completely against my DNI, i will block and hide your ass on PT ***permanently.*** I do not Unblock/Unhide.
 If i sit on anyone due to my honestly hilariously long Blocklist, then it is what it is.

   <img height="" src=https://64.media.tumblr.com/6a61f90d7c0648e70c30cdb772a742f7/ad60d78b5e5f8687-04/s75x75_c1/8e04e10f31d6f9d0014f02132c8e5042546cdeb0.webp>